 The Executive at Large handles the day to day operations of the Society, such as filling up the pop machine and running around in circles.
 They are available for helping other executives with their assorted duties.
+There are two positions.
 This is a semesterly position.